lukaskabrt/blog.kabrt.cz/input/posts/2018-10-hosting-static-website-on-azure.md

 ## Limitations

-There is one major limitation - you can bind the custom domain to your website, but you can't use SSL certificate for the custom domain.
+There is one major limitation - you can bind a custom domain to your website, but you can't use SSL certificate for the custom domain.
 In the next post, I am going to show, how to setup CDN, to overcome this limitation.